About Us

 Our Story

 Germination: In 1975, when farm owner Chris Kurth was a mere babe, his family moved to a nineteenth-century Sudbury farmhouse and started settling in.
 Chris grew up helping tend gardens, fruit trees, and a collage of farm animals his family raised for home consumption.
 In 1998, after studying biology, philosophy, and environmental studies at Williams College, Farmer Chris started a five-acre CSA farm on his parents’ fields and named it Meadow Brook Farm.
-After four years of developing Meadow Brook he accepted a farm instructor’s position at The Farm School in Athol, MA, during which time he met and married his wife Ana Sortun, chef/owner of Oleana restaurant and Sofra Bakery in Cambridge, MA, and partner in Sarma in Somerville, MA .
-The birth of Ana’s and Chris’ daughter, named Siena, in 2005, spawned a new incarnation of the farm — Siena Farms.
+After four years of developing Meadow Brook he accepted a farm instructor’s position at The Farm School in Athol, MA, during which time he met and married his wife Ana Sortun, chef/owner of Oleana and Sofra Bakery in Cambridge, MA, and partner in Sarma in Somerville, MA.
+The birth of Ana’s and Chris’ daughter in 2005, named Siena, marked a new incarnation of the farm — Siena Farms.

-Growth: Over the last seventeen years we’ve grown to our current scale of 75 acres of diversified produce, serving our CSA members, chefs, and retail customers, year-round in Boston’s South End and at the Boston Public Market.
-In recent years, we launched our beloved Kids’ Farm Share designed to get kids into the kitchen and connected to their food, plus our Community Sponsored Farm Shares and Employer Sponsored Farm Shares to expand access to our produce to households throughout Eastern Massachusetts and New York City.
+Growth: Over the last twenty years we’ve grown to our current scale of 50 acres of diversified produce, serving our CSA members, chefs, and retail customers, year-round in Boston’s South End and at the Boston Public Market.
+In recent years, we launched our Community Sponsored Farm Shares and Employer Sponsored Farm Shares to expand access to our produce for households throughout Eastern Massachusetts and New York City.

 Harvest: Of course, we couldn’t have achieved any of this without our dedicated staff and wonderfully supportive customers, family, and friends — so, thank you, Cheers, and Happy Cooking!